liamchalcroft/SynthStrokeSPM/README.md

 ## 🆘 Support

-For issues, questions, or contributions, please open an issue on our GitHub repository or contact [Your Contact Information].
+For issues, questions, or contributions, please open an issue on the GitHub repository.

 ## 📚 Citation